EducationalTestingService/rsmtool/doc/config_rsmtool.rst

         - the correlation matrix between all features and the human score;
         - a barplot showing marginal and partial correlations between all features and the human score, and, optionally, response length if :ref:`length_column <length_column_rsmtool>` is specified in the config file.

-    - ``pca``: Shows the results of principal components analysis on the processed feature values:

-        - the principal components themselves;
-        - the variances; and
-        - a Scree plot.
+     - ``consistency``: shows main evaluation metrics for human-human agreement and the difference ('degradataion') between the human-human and human-system agreement.

     - ``model``: Shows the parameters of the learned regression model.
 For linear models, it also includes the standardized and relative coefficients as well as model diagnostic plots.